iainctduncan/papers/source/conclusion.rst

 In addition to the bug in my implementation, there is the fact that the s7 garbage collector is not designed for realtime use.
-There has been significant work in recent years on garbage collection algorithms, including the development of various approaches for soft-realtime gargage collectors such as incremental collectors.
+There has been significant work in recent years on garbage collection algorithms, including the development of various approaches for soft-realtime garbage collectors such as incremental collectors.
 An incremental collector does not finish all its work on every pass, and would likely perform better in an audio situation as the work can be distributed over time.
 Audio computation is, by its nature,